mitre-cyber-academy/ctf-scoreboard-recipe/README.md

 ## Commands to use this recipe for deployment

 If you want to run this recipe on your server without using a full chef server install, you can use the following commands.
-[b]Note:[/b] Do not use the ChefDK, it does not work properly with this cookbook!
+**Note:** Do not use the ChefDK, it does not work properly with this cookbook!

 * `curl -L https://www.chef.io/chef/install.sh | sudo bash` # Install chef
 * `gem install berkshelf` # May require installation of ruby if no system ruby is present